rellix999/dismissibles-for-laravel/README.md

 $showPopup = Dismissibles::shouldBeVisible('Newsletter signup modal', $user) && !$user->is_subscribed;
 $showPopup = Dismissibles::shouldBeVisible('Complete your profile notification', $user) && !$user->has_completed_profile;
 $showPopup = Dismissibles::shouldBeVisible('50% Off First Purchase Popup', $user) && !$user->has_orders;

+// You can also get all Dismissibles in one query (performance) and use the model methods.
+$dismissibles = Dismissibles::getAllFor($user);

 ```

 <details>